Chairman of the Board & CEO

 D. Keith Oden

-D. Keith Oden was co-founder of Camden's predecessor companies in 1982 and has served Camden as President and Trust Manager since 1993.
+D. Keith Oden was co-founder of Camden's predecessor companies in 1982 and served Camden as President and Trust Manager since 1993 and Camden's Executive Vice Chairman of the Board since 2019.
 As a Principal Executive Officer and Director, Oden drives Camden's strategic initiatives, leads the property operations and corporate support services, and promotes the company's culture.

 After completing his Masters Degree in Business Administration from the University of Texas at Austin, Oden began his career as a management consultant with the then-public accounting firm Deloitte, Haskins and Sells in 1979.
 He joined Century Development Corporation, one of the most active real estate development firms in the Southwest in 1981, and later became Director of Financial Planning.